Table of Contents

-According to the Global Trends Giving Report, 54% of donors worldwide prefer to donate using a credit card or debit card.
-A few pointers should be kept in mind while deploying payment integrations.
+According to the Global Trends Giving Report, 54% of donors worldwide prefer to give an online donation using a credit card or debit card.
+A few pointers should be kept in mind while deploying payment integrations on your donations page.

-Use donation thermometer – enhance UX by creating a real-time progress tracker towards a fundraising goal.
+- Use a donation thermometer – enhance UX by creating a real-time progress tracker towards a fundraising goal.

 As per Global NGO Technology Report, 71% of non-profits worldwide agree that social media is effective for online fundraising.
 Social media integration plays the following important roles.

-Space for volunteering – a portion of donors would want to donate their time for a cause rather than making a monetary donation.
-Such donors get the first-hand experience by going through a volunteering events’ story and photos.
+- Space for volunteering – a portion of donors would want to donate their time for a cause rather than making a monetary donation.
+Such donors get the first-hand experience by going through volunteer events’ stories and photos.

 The State of Modern Philanthropy Report states that 77% of donors who first donate from a mobile device make their second donation from a mobile device.
 With such astounding data, it is imperative that your site is mobile responsive.
 This will not only help with the SEO but also enhance donor conversion rates.
 Use the following guidelines to create a truly mobile-friendly UX for the donors.

-Responsive theme – content optimization and SEO is less complicated when you have a responsive theme.
+- Responsive theme – content optimization and search engine optimization (SEO) is less complicated when you have a responsive theme.

 Management Information Systems Research Center states that the human brain processes images 60,000 times faster than text and 90% of the information transmitted to the brain is visual.
 Whether your goal is to raise money or to thank donors for their contribution, visual representation like videos, audio, images, etc always creates an impact.
 Here are a few tips you can follow to create a stunning visual narration.

-Creating personalised communication with donors increases donor loyalty.
+Creating personalized communication with donors increases donor loyalty.
 Here are the essential guidelines to deliver a truly customized donor interaction.

-Send personalised emails once the donations have been made.
-A personalised thank you card/certificate is a game-changer when it comes to donor relations.
+- Send personalized emails once the donations have been made.
+A personalized thank you card/certificate is a game-changer when it comes to donor relations.

-Philanthropy Journal states that 80% believe it is “important to know the real outcomes of their charitable donations or volunteer work with non-profit organisations.”
+- Philanthropy Journal states that 80% believe it is “important to know the real outcomes of their charitable donations or volunteer work with non-profit organizations.”
 Keep your donors informed about how their contribution has created an impact.